Cassidy Tubbs

 There are, of course, consequences for misbehavior, such as the loss of a privilege or activity.
 Consistent, daily misbehavior or severe misbehavior will call for more severe consequences and/or parental contact.
 These consequences may include: loss of recess time, visit with the principal, loss of special event privileges, loss of field trip, etc. These are designed to make consequences more meaningful and effective for individual students.

-AR not only gives your child the opportunity to better his/her reading skills, but is a great tool to monitor that success as well.
-45 minutes of class time each day is dedicated to AR.
+A.R. not only gives your child the opportunity to better his/her reading skills, but is a great tool to monitor that success as well.
+50 minutes of class time each day is dedicated to A.R.
 Students are expected to take a minimum of 2 tests each day over books they have read.
+(This expectation is adjusted for students who have pull-out intervention during this time.)

 Each student must read a book 2 times (excluding chapter books) before taking a test on a book.
-(Each child will take home 2-4 books a day; they will read books once at home and once in class.)
-If a student fails an AR test, he/she will conference with the teacher about the book and problem solve how to do better next time.
+Reading a book twice helps your student not only remember the book with more accuracy, but helps to build their reading fluency.
+Each child will take home 2-4 books a day; they will read books once at home and once in class.
+If a student fails an A.R. test, he/she will meet quickly with the teacher about the book and problem-solve how to do better next time.

 Parent/Teacher Communication: